-It will come as no surprise that Harvard consistently ranks among the top universities in the world.
+It comes as no surprise that Harvard consistently ranks among the top universities in the world.
 Its highly regarded reputation and academic chops attract the best and brightest.
 The alluring Harvard brand coupled with its extraordinary education cannot be ignored.

 It is important to keep in mind throughout the application process that your focus should be on finding the school that will allow you to explore and grow to your full potential while delivering what is most important to you.
 Identifying the best fit requires you to be thorough in your research and to consider a myriad of factors as you assess the best path to achieve your goals.

 Although Harvard does not require supplemental essays, you have the option of including an additional essay if you feel your application does not adequately represent you or your accomplishments.
-If you decide to include an additional essay, make sure you to tell the admissions committee something significant about yourself that is not addressed sufficiently in another portion of your application materials.
-The admissions committee at this elite school wants a holistic picture of you as a potential student.
+If you decide to include an additional essay, make sure to use it to tell the admissions committee something significant about yourself that is not addressed sufficiently in another portion of your application materials.
+The admissions committee wants a holistic picture of you as a potential student.
 They want to be able to identify your voice and personality in your writing.
 This is an opportunity to convey meaningful aspects of your character, discuss unique interests, demonstrate how you inspire those around you, and address how Harvard will help you to thrive.
 How will you take advantage of the opportunities offered at Harvard?
 How will you contribute to the Harvard educational experience?

-If you wish to include an additional essay, you may write on a topic of your choice, or you may choose from one of the following topics (2000KB limit):
+You may wish to include an additional essay if you feel that the college application forms do not provide sufficient opportunity to convey important information about yourself or your accomplishments.
+You may write on a topic of your choice, or you may choose from one of the following topics:

 - Unusual circumstances in your life

+Your goal is to discuss unusual circumstances that provide a better context to your life experience.
 This may be something you did not choose to share in your Common Application (or Universal College Application) Essay response but feel is essential to a deeper understanding of you.
-Your goal is to discuss unusual circumstances that provide a better context to your life experience.
 Consider what this experience(s) reflects about your personal qualities, personality, and character.
 How do these circumstances influence your perspective and aspirations?
 How might your background make Harvard a particularly good fit for you?

-What you would want your future college roommate to know about you
+- What you would want your future college roommate to know about you

-An intellectual experience (course, project, book, discussion, paper, poetry, or research topic in engineering, mathematics, science, or other modes of inquiry) that has meant the most to you
+- An intellectual experience (course, project, book, discussion, paper, poetry, or research topic in engineering, mathematics, science, or other modes of inquiry) that has meant the most to you

 This response allows you to discuss something that is important to you and to demonstrate how you think about intellectual problems.
 This is an exercise in creative and critical thinking.
 It also provides a platform for you to convey your enthusiasm for learning.
-What excites you about this intellectual experience?
+What excited you about this intellectual experience?
 How did the experience challenge your preconceptions?
 How did it impact your way of thinking?
 What was your reaction?
 How did it change your perspective?
 This response offers insight into your potential to thrive in the demanding academic environment at Harvard.

-How you hope to use your college education
+- How you hope to use your college education

-This is an opportunity to discuss why Harvard is the ideal place for you to achieve your goals.
+With a look toward the future, this is an opportunity to discuss why Harvard is the ideal place for you to achieve your goals.
 It also allows you to discuss your motivations, passions, values, and perspectives on learning.
 Discuss what excites you about the overall experience at Harvard.
 Look toward the future and how the Harvard educational experience will support you.
 Can you articulate the value of a Harvard education?
 Your response will convey your aspirations, temperament, leadership, and potential to succeed at Harvard.

-A list of books you have read during the past twelve months
+- A list of books you have read during the past twelve months

 As you compile your list, think about the breadth and depth of content.
 You do not need to include every book you read in the last year.
 Select the ones that best demonstrate your interests/passions or allowed you to explore something novel.
 This list should include the books you are most excited about but also the ones that challenged your way of thinking.
 Each title is a means of interacting with the world of ideas and communicates something significant about you.

-The Harvard College Honor code declares that we “hold honesty as the foundation of our community.”
+- The Harvard College Honor code declares that we “hold honesty as the foundation of our community.”
 As you consider entering this community that is committed to honesty, please reflect on a time when you or someone you observed had to make a choice about whether to act with integrity and honesty.

-The mission of Harvard College is to educate our students to be citizens and citizen-leaders for society.
+- The mission of Harvard College is to educate our students to be citizens and citizen-leaders for society.
 What would you do to contribute to the lives of your classmates in advancing this mission?

 The heart of this prompt gets at your impact on those around you.
 Remember, Harvard is looking for “students who will be the best educators of one another and their professors— individuals who will inspire those around them during their College years and beyond.”
 This also asks you to articulate your ideas about the characteristics of a good citizen and leader.
-This is an opportunity to discuss your role within your peer group at Harvard as well as in a broader sense as you look toward the future.
+This is an opportunity to discuss your imagined role within your peer group at Harvard as well as in a broader sense as you look toward the future.
 You must also demonstrate your ability to reflect on society from different perspectives.
-Think about what you can do—from a school club to a larger cultural or religious community to the global society.
+Think about what you can do to contribute to the world in a meaningful way—from a school club to a larger cultural or religious community to the global society.
 What might you do to inspire, support, or educate others?

-The Harvard admissions committee seeks not only well-rounded individuals; it also wants students who are intensely creative in some discipline or activity, reflective, passionate, artistic, compassionate, talented, and brilliant.
+The Harvard admissions committee seeks not only well-rounded individuals; it also covets students who are intensely creative in some discipline or activity, reflective, passionate, artistic, compassionate, talented, and brilliant.
 Do not be intimidated by these characteristics.
 Instead, strive to convey your unique self, life experiences, aspirations, motivations, interests and perspectives in a compelling way.

-If you’re applying to the Harvard, you already know you’re up against tight competition.
+If you’re applying to Harvard University, you already know you’re up against tight competition.
 Don’t be overwhelmed.
-Get the guidance of an experienced admissions specialist who will help you stand out from the highly competitive applicant pool so you can apply with confidence, and get accepted!
+Get the guidance of an experienced admissions specialist who will help you stand out from the highly competitive applicant pool so you can apply with confidence and get accepted!
 Click here to get started!